eloquent/typhax/README.md

 This specification represents a value of type `primaryType` which, when iterated over, produces keys of type `keyType` and values of type `valueType`.

+### Omitting a traversable type's key type

+The `keyType` may be omitted:

+    primaryType<valueType>

+This specification represents a value of type `primaryType` which, when iterated over, produces **sequential integer keys starting with 0**, and values of type `valueType`.

+### Using `mixed` as the primary type in a traversable type

+A traversable type may specify `mixed` as the primary type:

+    mixed<keyType,valueType>

+This specification represents a value of *any* type which can be iterated over, producing keys of type `keyType` and values of type `valueType`.

 ## Boolean type logic